netdata/netdata/aclk/README.md

 # Agent-cloud link (ACLK)

 The Agent-Cloud link (ACLK) is the mechanism responsible for securely connecting a Netdata Agent to your web browser through Netdata Cloud.
-The ACLK establishes an outgoing WebSocket connection to Netdata Cloud on port `443`.
+The ACLK establishes an outgoing secure WebSocket (WSS) connection to Netdata Cloud on port `443`.
 The ACLK is encrypted, safe, and _does not exchange data with Netdata Cloud until you claim a node_.

 For a guide to claiming a node using the ACLK, plus additional troubleshooting and reference information, read our [get